Finally, one year on—how I got screwed out of my job and why I’m not bitter

 I’ve been sitting on this post for almost a year.
-I haven’t actually written it, but it’s been knocking around in my brain for quite some time.
+I never wrote it down, but it’s been knocking around in my brain for quite some time.
 A year ago, I didn’t write about it because it was too close—too raw.
 I needed some time.
-Time to process.
-Time to assess.
-Time to let go.
+Time to process, assess, and let go.
+Now it’s time to talk about how I got screwed out of my job teaching English at a Korean university.

 I’m going to outline the chain of events that led me down the path to becoming a freelance copywriter and proofreader in Korea.
 Like all worthy stories, we need to start at the beginning.

-I started in the last week of August 2003, one month before my son was born.
-For the first semester, I lived in a suburb of Seoul and commuted more than an hour (Korean traffic) by car.
-During my first years at the university, we taught five days a week, including Saturday classes.
+I started the last week of August 2003, one month before my son was born.
+For the first semester, I lived in a suburb of Seoul and commuted for more than an hour (Korean traffic) by car.
+During my first years at the university, we taught five days a week, including Saturdays.
 There were six Korean professors and six foreign professors in the department.

 A picture of an empty university classroom.